 How to apply for a VM Grant

-1. All applicants must carefully read the funding and eligibility rules detailed in the COST Vademecum and in the FAQ document.
+1. All applicants must carefully read the funding and eligibility rules detailed in the COST Annotated Rules.

-2. All applicants must register for an e-COST profile at https://e-services.cost.eu/ - adding their bank account details to their profile.
+2. All applicants must register for an e-COST profile at https://e-services.cost.eu — adding their bank account details and a recent CV to their profile.

-4. Successful applicants need to complete and submit a VM Grant report, within 30 days from the end date of the activity.
-A template is available via www.cost.eu/virtual_mobility_grant_report.
+6. Successful applicants need to complete and submit a VM Grant report, within 30 days from the end date of the activity, or 15 days after the end of the Grant Period, whichever date comes first.

 Documents